uvmcs2300s2024/Banking-System/README.md

 ## Languages used

-In the creation of this program, I have used only C++ programming language.
+In the creation of this program, only C++ programming language is used.
+The main concept used throughout this program is inheritance.

+### Inheritance in C++

+Inheritance in the capability of a class to derive properties and characteristics from another class.
+It is also one of the most important features of object-oriented programming.
+Inheritance in my program can be seen from the fact that there are classes derived from the parent class, such as Account class.
+The derived classes have inherited the properties of the parent class, with added properties, depending on the need and usage of each part of the program.